Climdyn/qgs/documentation/source/files/technical_description.rst

 Code Description
 ================

+TODO: Add a description of the dynamic T / T4 tensor

 Presently, the `ordinary differential equations`_ (ODEs) of the qgs model are at most bilinear in their variables :math:`\eta_i` (:math:`1\leq i\leq` :attr:`~.params.QgParams.ndim`).
 This system of ODEs can therefore be expressed as the sum of